10x-Engineers/clang-builtin-tutorial/README.md

 clang -S -emit-llvm main.c -o main.ll
 ```

-<i><b>A small note on LLVM SelectionDAG process:</b></i>

-LLVM-IR instructions are converted into Direct Acyclic Graph.
+> **_NOTE:_** LLVM-IR instructions are converted into Direct Acyclic Graph.
 This process converts each basic block in the IR to a separate DAG and each instruction in that DAG is converted into a SelectionDAGNode (SDNode).
 These nodes go through the lowering,
 DAG combiner, and legalization phases, making it easier to match against the target
 instructions.
 The instruction selection then performs a DAG-to-DAG conversion
 using node pattern matching and transforms the SelectionDAG nodes into nodes